JimJamUrCode/Ecobee-Stinger/README.md

 This is needed to get the application working.
 You will need to sign up as a developer with the ecoBee portal.
 Once you are an ecoBee developer, you should be presented with an appkey.
 Copy the appkey and put it in "android/assets/ecobeeConfig.cfg".
 The application should now be able to properly authenticate.

 ###IDE Choice
 Since this porject is using the gradle based build system, pretty much any IDE that is compatible with gradle will work here.
-I started the project using eclipse, transitioned to Android Studio, and havae setup Intellij IDEA to work with this project as well.
+I started the project using eclipse, transitioned to Android Studio, and have setup Intellij IDEA to work with this project.